GoodnessJames/simple_shell/README.md

 HOW TO INVOKE THE CUSTOM SHELL
 The shell is invoked with the following steps:
 1. Compile: Compile all the source codes written for the shell program by ruuning this command: gcc -Wall -Werror -pedantic -std=gnu89
-2. Execute: Execute the shell program by typing
+2. Execute: Execute the shell program by typing: ./hsh This will take you straight into the custom shell environment.
+To verify of you issued the right command, you should notice a change in the commamd prompt by spoting the smiling emoji :).
+You can intereact